PARTY LINES: Appointed lieutenant governor can push school reform bill if elected

 If Lisa Cano Burkhead gets elected, she’ll be able to push her bill.
 If not, it will become what’s known as an “orphan bill.”

 Appointed Lt.
-Gov. Lisa Cano Burkhead may or may not be presiding over the Nevada Senate come February, but she’s requested a bill that aims to reform local school boards.
+Gov. Lisa Cano Burkhead may or may not be presiding over the Nevada Senate come February, but she has requested a bill that aims to reform local school boards.

 Cano Burkhead, a longtime teacher and principal in the Clark County School District, wants to expand school boards in Clark and Washoe counties, adding a mix of appointed officials to the current crop of elected members.